NSLS-II-BMM/BeamlineManual/pds.rst

    XRD    |checkmark|  above 8 keV
    ====== ============ =========================

-.. todo:: Lookup table not complete for mode B
+.. todo:: Lookup table not complete for mode B. In fact, the ydo and ydi jacks of M3 cannot move low enough to enter mode B.  In practice, mode B is not available.

-.. todo:: Lookup table for low energy delivery of light to goniometer

 To move between modes, do::